maxsnts/-TARAPI-An-API-Rant-/README.md

 While we are in the topic of taking work from your users.
 Anything you feel is particular to you... you should do it!
 Period.
 Sorry.
-Before you feel like forcing your users to do something, ask if any of your competitours have no such requisite.
+Before you feel like forcing your users to do something, ask if any of your competitors have no such requisite.

 Example:
 Why ask that all users remove \r\n from texts (!?) and send "BR" instead?
 Do it on the API!
 Well, this is a deeper problem...
-I personaly think that saving "BR" in your database on a piece of text that is not Html is just dumb!
+I personally think that saving "BR" in your database on a piece of text that is not Html is just dumb!

 ### Summary